jackjliew/ai-openscale/tutorial.md

 - Give your service a name, choose the Entry plan, and click the **Create** button.

 - Make note of the service credentials for your Db2 Warehouse instance.
 Open your existing (or newly-created) Db2 Warehouse instance and click on **Service credentials** in the left-hand menu.
 Click the **New credential** button, name your credentials, and click **Add**.
-Then, click the **View credentials** link next to the set you just created, and copy this JSON object for later use.
+Then, click the **View credentials** link next to the set you just created, and copy these credentials for later use.

 ### Upload training and feedback data to Db2 Warehouse